vasugupta9/QA_OpenCVLive/README.md

 | 123 | 8 | 8 |
 | 129 | CMUcam 4 | CMU cam |

-Please note above generated answers might get updated in the future based on testing on more transcripts with new better prompts, etc
+Please note above generated answers might get updated in the future based on testing on more transcripts with newer better prompts, etc